AwfulWare/Dutiful.Fody/README.md

 * Instance methods will get processed, static methods and constructors will not.
 * Interfaces, enums are ignored.
 * Methods original declared on System.Object are ignored by default.
+* Methods returning same type as what they belong to are ignored.
 * Accessors of properties and events are ignored.

 ## Configuration